So You Want to Work in Digital Health...

 Will this actually improve healthcare?

 Ensure you have a complete understanding of your compensation package.
-This includes not just the salary, but also benefits, potential bonuses, and any stock options.
+This includes not just the salary but also benefits, potential bonuses, and any stock options.

 If stock options are part of the offer, understand the vesting schedule and exercise price.
 You’ll also want to request a "fully diluted" view of the company's capitalization.
-This is a current snapshot of the company's total number of shares, both currently issued and potentially issuable in the future.
-This will give you a clearer understanding of your potential percentage ownership in the company and the potential economic value of your stock, given the entirety of shares in the picture.
+This is a current snapshot of the company's total number of shares; both currently issued and potentially issuable in the future.
+This will give you a clearer understanding of your potential percentage ownership in the company and the potential economic value of your stock, given the entirety of the shares in the picture.

-What’s the worst case scenario?
+What’s the worst-case scenario?

 If the stock ends up worthless, will you have at least enjoyed your time there?
 Will you have learned new skills that are applicable elsewhere?
 Will you have been able to pay the bills with your salary?

-Spend some time thinking about the worst case scenario (which hopefully is nothing like Theranos).
+Spend some time thinking about the worst-case scenario (which hopefully is nothing like Theranos).

 Who are the backers?

 Look at the company's investors.
 This can often, but not always, be a positive signal of the growth potential of the company.
 A good VC is skilled at picking winners and supporting portfolio companies.
 Who is backing the company can also tell you the expectations these investors have for the company's growth trajectory.
-Tech investors tend to be more growth oriented, while healthcare investors tend to understand that sometimes you need to go slow to go fast.
+Tech investors tend to be more growth-oriented, while healthcare investors tend to understand that sometimes you need to go slow to go fast.

 Get up to speed on digital health